orbitalquark/textadept/doc/11_Scripting.md

 ### Modules

-Editing modules are contained in *modules/*.
-These provide advanced text editing capabilities and can be available for all programming languages or targeted at specific ones.
+Generic and language-specific modules for editing text and source code are contained in *modules/*.

 ### Themes